Select a departure date

 27th March 2018

 Malindo Air celebrates 5 years of flying this month.
 Malindo Air offers great value fares from KLIA to destinations both within Malaysia and beyond.
 All Malindo Air (OD) flights can be booked via the GDSand ticketed using GP-275.

 Not your usual flight!
 A Bangladeshi man was detained after he stripped off and attacked a stewardess during a Malindo Air flight from Kuala Lumpur to Dhaka on Saturday.
 The airline said in a statement posted on its Facebook that the disruptive passenger onboard OD162 was met on arrival by a security team and detained by authorities in Dhaka.

-“The crew on board followed the standard operating procedures to restrain the passenger and causing any further disruption to the crew and passengers onboard,” the post said.
-Reports have said the the man, who was 20 years old and an alumnus of Cyberjaya Uiversity, was alleged to have masturbated in his seat while publically watching porn on his laptop.
-Witnesses claimed that the same man had walked butt naked to the toilet and had also urinated on his seat.
+“The crew onboard followed the standard operating procedures to restrain the passenger and causing any further disruption to the crew and passengers onboard,” the post said.
+Reports have said the man, who was 20 years old and an alumnus of Cyberjaya University, was alleged to have masturbated in his seat while publically watching porn on his laptop.
+Witnesses claimed that the same man had walked butt-naked to the toilet and had also urinated on his seat.